All Episodes

 Okay, but the difference is Chalupa's admitting the meeting took place with the Ukrainians.

-She's that's we we know that the meeting took place between Junior and uh the pr the people who send them the emails saying there's going to be a specific information in this for you.
+We know that the meeting took place between Jr. and the people who sent him the emails saying there's going to be specific information in this for you.

 Wouldn't it?